 If you are studying Sport and Physical Education as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 If you are studying Sport and Physical Education as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.

-Throughout your three years of study you will have a number of assessments, including written exams, essays, reports, laboratory logs/diaries, portfolios, case studies, presentations and a literature review.
-In your final year you complete a dissertation research project, providing the opportunity to demonstrate your skills and knowledge in a topic area of your choosing.
+In your final year you will complete a research dissertation, providing the opportunity to demonstrate your skills and knowledge in a topic area of your choosing.

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.

 Your first year provides you with the knowledge of the key sub disciplines that underpin Sport and Physical Education.
 You will study the psychology of sport, sport sociology, coaching and teaching, motor behaviour and sport management.

 Within coaching and teaching, you will explore the four main principles of coaching: talent ID, development, children and young people, and community.
 This will be approached from both a coaching and teaching perspective and differing approaches to learning, such as Teaching Games for Understanding will be examined.

 The sport sociology and history element will focus on the codification and history of sport, and the development of sport in the community.
 This will include work on differing ideologies of sport, as well as the impact of sport on local and national identity.